deepfence/ThreatMapper/README.md

 ###
 ### CVE-2021-44228 Log4j2 vulnerability affects elasticsearch.
 Please upgrade elasticsearch image.
 More details [here](https://github.com/deepfence/ThreatMapper/wiki/CVE%E2%80%902021%E2%80%9044228-Log4j2-vulnerability-Impact)

-# ThreatMapper - Runtime Vulnerability Management and Attack Path Enumeration
+# ThreatMapper - Runtime Vulnerability Management and Attack Path Enumeration for Cloud Native

 Deepfence ThreatMapper hunts for vulnerabilities in your production platforms, and ranks these vulnerabilities based on their risk-of-exploit.
 You can then prioritize the issues that present the greatest risk to the security of your applications - [read more](https://github.com/deepfence/ThreatMapper/wiki/Introduction).